The Practical Path to Medical Intuition

 On a more deeply personal level, I was never particularly good at meditating and now it's tough to get me out of meditation.
-The visions are unlike anything I’ve ever known.
+The visualizations are unlike anything I’ve ever known.
 When I’m working with people, I will invariably say to them, “I wish I could place you inside my mind so you could see what I see.”
 I’ve never had dreams, or even daydreams, so rich, deep and vivid.

 My knowledge of Spiritual Truth and Principle is enhanced.
 In my SOM experience, I’d only get glimpses of a connection to “something bigger than me” when I would engage in deep affirmative prayer.
 It seemed I couldn’t maintain or sustain the feeling out of prayer.
 That has changed.
 I feel connected more often than not, in or out of prayer.

 Beyond all of that, while I now have paper validations that I am “legit” in what I do, I also have gotten better at understanding that my own sense of personal validation will always trump the pieces of paper.